bradford583/README-Generator/Develop/README.md

   ## Usage

-  undefined
+  To get a passing grade in this course

   ## Contributing

-  undefined
+  none

   ## Tests

-  undefined
+  command line testing

   ## License

-  This project uses a [Apache-2.0](https://opensource.org/licenses/Apache-2.0) license.
+  This project uses a undefined license.

+  ### Questions

+  For any questions, please contact message me on GitHub: Bradford583